jalani2727/Capstone-Raspberry-Projects/README.md

 ## Build Process Walkthrough
 ### Why?
 My time spent before entering (and also during) my DigitalCrafts experience was spent writing code for use in software development and web development.
-I saw that members of the previous cohorts explored hardware in addition to using various libraries and original code of their own for making their final projects. <br> Being that I'm all about exploring new facets of technology, I figured that my final project would be a great opportunity to build something cool by combining hardware and the knowledge i'd pick up about using the terminal, API's and manipulating pre-existing code libraries.
+I saw that members of the previous cohorts explored hardware in addition to using various libraries and original code of their own for making their final projects. <br> Being that I'm all about exploring new facets of technology, I figured that my final project would be a great opportunity to build something cool by combining hardware and the knowledge I had picked up about using the terminal, API's and manipulating pre-existing code libraries.

 ### Setting up Hardware
 I used the guide linked <a href="https://developers.google.com/assistant/sdk/guides/library/python/embed/setup">here</a> to set up the Raspbian on my Raspberry Pi and configure network access.